catlinman/neko-config/csgo/README.md

 ## Installation ##

-Copy the `autoexec.cfg` file to `csgo/cfg/` within your CS:GO installation directory.
+Copy all `cfg` files to `csgo/cfg/` within your CS:GO installation directory.